Seattle City Guide: Cannabis Dispensaries

 Like Ruckus, Uncle Ike’s is just about a mile and a half from the expo location, but “their flagship location at 23rd & Union… served as a sort of billboard for recreational weed, and as the location for various blowouts including one of the city’s biggest 4/20 celebrations,” according to Thrillist.
 From festive decorative flourishes like a giant neon DRUGS sign, a jukebox, and a welcome mat that says “Puff, puff, DANCE!” near the entrance to a vast array of products, Uncle Ike’s is a mainstay of Seattle dispensaries.
 The company’s toll-free number is even 1-800-GET-DRUGS.

-Did you try any of these dispensaries?
+Did you try any of Seattle’s cannabis dispensaries?
 What are your favorites?
 Please let us know in the comments!

 Sara Jayne Crow helps cannabis entrepreneurs find new customers with communications, publicity, and marketing rooted in authentic storytelling at Meridian Media.